Phoenix HVAC Tips

-Clogged or dirty air filters can restrict the flow of air to your HVAC system, which creates extra stress for it by making the system work harder.
+Clogged or dirty air filters will restrict the flow of air to your HVAC system, which makes the system work harder.
 This can cause costly damage to the blower motor because it has to work harder.

 Checking filters regularly can help avoid the build-up of dirt or dust, ultimately causing less stress on the motor and prolonging the life of your HVAC system.